L. Sprague de Camp

 Lyon Sprague de Camp (/ˌspreɪɡdəˈkæmp/; November 27, 1907 – November 6, 2000) was an American author of science fiction, fantasy and non-fiction literature.
-In a career spanning 60 years, he wrote over 100 books, both novels and works of non-fiction, including biographies of other fantasy authors.
+In a career spanning 60 years, he wrote over 100 books, including biographies of other fantasy authors.
 He was a major figure in science fiction in the 1930s and 1940s.

 Biography

-De Camp was born in New York City, one of three sons of Lyon de Camp, a businessman in real estate and lumber, and Emma Beatrice Sprague.
+De Camp was born in New York City, one of three sons of Lyon de Camp (a businessman in real-estate and lumber), and of Emma Beatrice Sprague.
 His maternal grandfather was the accountant, banker, pioneering Volapükist and Civil War veteran Charles Ezra Sprague.
-De Camp once noted that he rarely used pen-names, "partly because my own true name sounds more like a pseudonym than most pseudonyms do."
+De Camp once noted that he rarely used pen-names, "partly because my own true name sounds more like a pseudonym than most pseudonyms do".

 De Camp began his education at the Trinity School in New York, then spent ten years attending the Snyder School in North Carolina, a military-style institution.
-His stay at the Snyder School was an attempt by his parents, who were heavy-handed disciplinarians, to cure him of intellectual arrogance and lack of discipline.
+His stay at the Snyder School represented an attempt by his parents, who were heavy-handed disciplinarians, to cure him of intellectual arrogance and of lack of discipline.
 He was awkward and thin, an ineffective fighter, and suffered from bullying by his classmates.
 His experiences at the school taught him to develop a detached, analytical style considered cold by all but his closest friends, though he could, like his father, be disarming and funny in social situations.
 He would later recall these challenging childhood experiences in the semi-autobiographical story Judgment Day (1955).

-An aeronautical engineer by education, de Camp conducted his undergraduate studies at the California Institute of Technology (where his roommate was at one point noted rocket fuel scientist John Drury Clark), and earned his Bachelor of Science degree from Caltech in aeronautical engineering 1930.
-He earned his Master of Science degree in Engineering from the Stevens Institute of Technology in 1933.
+An aeronautical engineer by education, de Camp undertook undergraduate studies at the California Institute of Technology (where his roommate was at one point noted rocket-fuel scientist John Drury Clark), and earned his Bachelor of Science degree from Caltech in aeronautical engineering 1930.
+He earned his Master of Science degree in engineering from the Stevens Institute of Technology in 1933.
 De Camp was also a surveyor and an expert in patents.

-His first job was with the Inventors Foundation, Inc. in Hoboken, New Jersey, which was taken over by The International Correspondence Schools.
-De Camp transferred to the Scranton, Pennsylvania, division.
+In his first job he worked for the Inventors Foundation, Inc. in Hoboken, New Jersey, which was taken over by The International Correspondence Schools.
+De Camp transferred to the Scranton, Pennsylvania division.
 He was principal of the School of Inventing and Patenting when he resigned in 1937.
-His first book Inventions and Their Management resulted.
-It was published in July 1937.
+His first book Inventions and Their Management resulted, published in July 1937.

 On August 12, 1939, de Camp married Catherine Crook, with whom he collaborated on science fiction and nonfiction beginning in the 1960s.
 They had two children.